saramibreak/DiscImageCreator/README.md

 - .dat
   crc32/md5/sha1 of bin file.
 Original is [Clrmamepro](http://mamedev.emulab.it/clrmamepro/)
 - .img
-  2352byte/sector binary image of CD.
+  2352 byte/sector binary image of CD.
 This file is used to a ccd file.
 - .iso
-  2048byte/sector binary image of DVD/BD.
+  2048 byte/sector binary image of DVD/BD/GC/Wii.
 - .scm
   scrambled image file of img file.
+- .raw
+  scrambled image file of iso file.
 - .sub
   subchannel data of CD.
 This file is used to a ccd file.
 - _c2Error.txt